s-ruby/pod_test_repo/challenges/03_git_collab.md

 ## Step 3: Customizing your README

 A repository can have multiple READMEs.
-Let's name the repository `A`. `A` has a README and a directory called `B`.
+For example, let's think of a hypothetical repository called `A`. `A` has a README and a directory called `B`.
 If we look at the repository on GitHub, we can see that GitHub renders the README.
 Let's assume there's also a README inside `B`.
 If we open up `B` on GitHub, we will see the README from `B` is now rendered.
 For today, we will create a README in your folder.

 Move into this folder:
 ```